MicrosoftDocs/architecture-center/docs/cloud-adoption/transformation-journeys/operational-transformation/manage.md

 ms.date: 10/11/2018
 ---

-# Enterprise Cloud Adoption: Build the foundation for Operational Transformation Journey (OTJ)
+# Enterprise Cloud Adoption: Change Management and Oversight of an Operational Transformation Journey (OTJ)

 [Operational Transformation](overview.md) is one of the [Transformation Journeys](../overview.md) included in the [Enterprise Cloud Adoption (ECA) framework](../../overview.md).
 The objective of an Operational Transformation, is the enablement and realization of internal business outcomes.
 Often times these outcomes center around increased efficiencies, reduced complexity, and improved agility.
 This article focuses on Change Management and Oversight within a transformation.